5 Essential Marketing Automations for Nonprofits

 Contents

-To put it simply, it is scheduling and automating communications based on user behavior, ending with an appeal for your subscribers to take a specific action.
-The purpose of marketing automation aligns well with most nonprofits’ priorities and can help you boost content engagement, increase action rates of petitions and surveys, generate revenue, and retain a loyal donor base.
+To put it simply, it is the process of scheduling and automating communications based on user behavior, ending with an appeal for your subscribers to take a specific action.
+The purpose of marketing automation aligns well with most nonprofits’ priorities and can help you boost content engagement, increase action rates of petitions and surveys, generate revenue, strengthen donor journeys, and retain a loyal donor base.

 You’ll sometimes hear this approach referred to as a “drip campaign.”
-You’re slowly “dripping” pieces of content to people over a defined period of time.
-The journey between that first email and the final desired action is always about building trust between the supporter and your brand.
+That’s because you’re slowly “dripping” pieces of content to people over a defined period of time.
+The donor journey between that first email and the final desired action is always about building trust between the supporter and your brand.
 If you’ve successfully gained their trust, there is a much better chance they will ultimately take the action you want them to take.

-As an FYI, Marketing Automation could include more than just email, but, in this post, we’re focusing on email as it is most likely where a nonprofit looking to get into marketing automation will start.
-(For instance, in the Engaging Networks’ Marketing Automation tools you can integrate SMS messages.)
-Now, let’s get into some out of the box automations you can set up for your organization using the Engaging Networks platform.
+As an FYI, marketing automation could include more than just email, but, in this post, we’re focusing on email as it is most likely where a nonprofit looking to get into marketing automation will start.
+For instance, in the Engaging Networks’ marketing automation tools you can integrate SMS messages.

 Best Practices